MAHA TET Syllabus 2026 & Exam Pattern: Paper 1 & Paper 2 Topics PDF

 MAHA TET Exam 2026 Qualifying Marks

-The qualifying threshold for the MAHA TET 2026 is 60% for general category candidates, with a 55% qualifying requirement for reserved category applicants.
-Please refer to the table below for a full summary of qualifying marks.
+The qualifying threshold for the MAHA TET 2026 is 60% for general category candidates, with a 5% relaxation for reserved categories.
+Please refer to the table below for official qualifying mark requirements.

 CategoryPercentageMarks